EspadaIV/EspadaIV/README.md

 - 👋 Hi, I’m @EspadaIV or EIV
 - 👀 I’m interested in ... a lot of things.
 I like to write, read, draw, and code.
 - 🌱 I’m currently learning ...
-Ruby, Kotlin, Javascript, React, Node.js, and Flutter.
+Ruby and Ruby on Rails, and Kotlin.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...